cca/vault_invenio/readme.md

 ## Setup

-Requires Docker, python 3.9, pipenv, node, and npm 6 (@TODO is this still a limitation?).
+Requires Docker, python 3.9, pipenv, node, and npm 7. `invenio-cli check-requirements --development` will check if you have all these.

 ```sh
 git clone https://github.com/cca/vault_invenio